ptirupat/ThoughtViz/README.md

 * Download the trained EEG Classification and GAN models from https://drive.google.com/open?id=1AYff632-iwtkhGi6jWAiOkt-XLgthfNl
 * Extract it and place it in the project folder (.../ThoughtViz/models)
+* Download the trained image classifier models used in training from https://drive.google.com/open?id=1U9qtN1SlOS3dzd2BwWWHhJiMz_0yNW9U
+* Extract it and place it in the training folder (.../ThoughtViz/training/trained_classifier_models)

 **NOTE** : Currently we have uploaded only one baseline model and our final model.
 Other baseline models will be updated soon.